ahmedmujtba/tech230_aws/aws-cloudwatch.md

 ![alt text](./assets/new-topic.png)

-7. Name your alarm in the `Name and description` section, proceed to preview and then click `Create Alarm`
+7. Name your alarm in the `Name and description` section, proceed to preview and then click `Create Alarm`.